-I’m a French-South African art critic and features writer based in London.
-I write mostly for the Guardian and the Art Newspaper, with bylines in the Times, the Economist, Frieze, Plaster, Elephant and more.
+Who I am: I’m a French-South African arts and culture journalist, art critic and writer based in London (bylines in the New York Times, the Guardian, the Art Newspaper, the Times, the FT, the Quietus, Plaster, Elephant and more).

-I’m also a musician and an artist and, one of these days, an author — I’ve never been able to think in a single, straight line.
-I constellate.
-An editor I loved working with, called Andrew, once compared me to an advent calendar, which made me smile at the time, but now also strikes me as a good descriptor for what I’d like to do here: to give you, each week, a few good things to look at and read and listen to — or walk along — that will hopefully bring some light into your day.
+What this Substack is: I constellate.
+As well as writing fulltime, I’m also a musician and an artist and, one of these days, an author.
+An editor I loved working with, called Andrew, once compared me to an advent calendar, which made me smile at the time, but now also strikes me as a good descriptor for what I’m doing on this Substack: giving you, each week, a few good things to look at and read and listen to — or walk along — that will hopefully bring some light into your day.

 “i've missed seeing you and felt like reading your stuff would be a lovely way to feel in your presence and it does and that made me very happy”